 At a loss for words?
 How about we share 5 Questions you should ask everyone you meet at your next networking event.
 Maybe that will help.

-While leading an Improving Communications workshop recently, I asked a question that had hands flying up toward the sky from participants in the room: “How many of you have ever wanted to be more assertive in the workplace but didn’t know how?”
-To be more assertive was something everyone wanted to work on.
-But the … Read On >
+During an Improving Communications workshop, I asked a question that immediately had hands flying up from participants in the room: “How many of you have ever wanted to be more assertive in the workplace but didn’t know how?”
+It became very clear that assertiveness is a skill many people want to master.
+Before anything else … Read On >

 What are your eyes doing during a presentation, or even during a conversation?
 Think about it.